zaneris123/CoordinateOffset/docs/Testing.md

   * Verify that a second passenger in a boat moves along with the boat properly.
   * Verify that "vehicle moved too quickly" messages do not cause the player to be kicked.
     * Enter a boat
-    * Cause the server to freeze (with a debugger breakpoint)
+    * Cause the server to freeze (with the "pause" button in the IntelliJ debugger)
     * Move the boat ~100 blocks
     * Unfreeze the server and ensure the boat moves back to near where you started without getting kicked
+    * Ignore "moved too quickly" warnings printed on unfreeze

 Entity Tests
 ------------